neelkamath/omni-chat-backend/docs/developing.md

 ## Style Guide

-- Here are conventions for writing GraphQL API tests:
-    - Variables for arguments to the operation name should be named the same as the argument itself.
-For example, if an operation `Query.readChat` takes an argument `id`, the argument's corresponding variable should be named `id`.
-    - Use the format `<FRAGMENT>_<FIELD>_<ARGUMENT>` when naming variables in fragments.
-For example, an argument `last` to a field `messages` in a fragment `ChatMessages` would be named `chatMessages_messages_last`.
 - Only use `io.kotest.core.spec.style.FunSpec` for test suites.
 - Ignore this point if you're writing functional tests (e.g., [`ReadChatTest.kt`](../src/test/kotlin/graphql/api/queries/ReadChatTest.kt)).
 Each function tested should have its test cases placed in a `io.kotest.core.spec.style.FunSpecDsl.context` (`context`).
 The argument to `context` must be the function's signature without the packages and top-level namespace.
 For example, the argument to `context` for the function `infix fun Expression<String>.iLike(pattern: String): LikeOp = lowerCase() like "%${pattern.toLowerCase()}%"` would be `"Expression<String>.iLike(String)"`.
 If you're testing a private function through its public interface, the signature in the `context` must be the private function's signature so that you can easily find where its functionality gets tested.